-You should read this section of the proxy statement in conjunction with the advisory vote that TriCo is conducting on the compensation of TriCo's named executive officers (see "Proposals to be Voting on at the Annual Meeting - Advisory Vote to Concerning Executive Compensation" on page 4).
+You should read this section of the proxy statement in conjunction with the advisory vote that we are conducting on the compensation of our named executive officers (see "Proposals to be Voted on at the Annual Meeting -- Advisory Vote Concerning Executive Compensation" on page 4).
 This Compensation Discussion and Analysis contains information that is relevant to your voting decision.